 Each property classification has a legislatively set percentage called the class rate that is multiplied by the assessor's estimated market value (EMV) to calculate tax capacity.
-For payable 2006 taxes, the class rate for timber is 1.00 percent of the estimated market value.
+For payable 2007 taxes, the class rate for timber is 1.00 percent of the estimated market value.
 For the industrial classification, there are two class rates: 1.50 percent for the first \$150,000 of the EMV and 2.0 percent for the value over \$150,000.

 Property taxes are calculated by multiplying a property's tax capacity times the tax extension rate for the jurisdiction where it is located.
 Tax extension rates are determined by county, local government and school district spending.
-In St. Louis County within the mining area for taxes payable in 2006, they range from a low of approximately 83 percent to a high of approximately 235 percent.
+In St. Louis County within the mining area for taxes payable in 2007, they range from a low of approximately 90 percent to a high of approximately 266 percent.
 In addition, the market value times the referendum rate must be added to the tax determined above if there is a referendum in the taxing district.
-For industrial class property, the state general tax rate of 50.827 percent applies in addition to the local tax rate.
+For industrial class property, the state general tax rate of 48.032 percent applies in addition to the local tax rate.

 The following schedule provides for adjustments in both the valuations and classifications of auxiliary mining lands located on the iron formation versus off-formation lands as well as further refinements based on the proximity of these lands to active mining operations.
 It outlines valuation adjustments to be made on excess lands where they are located as market conditions and/or Minnesota statutes dictate (see below).
-This schedule was updated based on market conditions for the 2006 assessment.
+This schedule was updated based on market conditions for the 2007 assessment.

 St. Louis County Mining Land Assessm nent Schedule 1.
-Iron formation land Value (\$/acre) Classification A. Land within 1⁄4 mile of active pit B. Excess land (more than 1⁄4 mile from mining activity or outside) \$1000 Industrial 15-year pit limit).1.
-Undisturbed2.
-Disturbeda.
-Stockpilesb.
-Abandoned Pits same as other private land 75% of other private land 50% of other private land Timber or current use Timber or current use Timber or current use 2.
-Off-formation land A. Land within 1⁄4 mile of mining activity \$700 Industrial B. Excess Land 1.
-Undistrurbed 2.
-Tailings Ponds Same as other private land Timber or current use a.
-Stockpilesb.
-Tailings Ponds 75% of other private land 30% of other private land Timber or current use Timber or current use
+Iron formation land Value (\$/acre) Classification A. Land within 1 / 4 mile of active pit \$1000 Industrial B. Excess land (more than 1⁄4 mile from mining activity or outside 15-year pit limit).
+Undisturbed Disturbed same as other private land Timber or current use a.
+Stockpiles 75% of other private land Timber or current use b.
+Abandoned Pits 50% of other private land Timber or current use 2.
+Off-formation land A. Land within $\frac{1}{4}$ mile of mining activity \$700 Industrial B. Excess Land Undistrurbed Tailings Ponds Same as other private land Timber or current use a.
+Stockpiles 75% of other private land Timber or current use b.
+Tailings Ponds 30% of other private land Timber or current use